 Researchers evaluated the effects of the demonstration project in a report returned to the Legislature in 2010.
 The study found that 40-45% of injection drug users surveyed in jurisdictions that authorized NPSS reported never sharing syringes during the previous two years, compared to 22-32% of injection drug users surveyed in jurisdictions without access to sterile syringes through pharmacies.
 The research also found:

 Download the SB 1159 Evaluation Report: Over-the-Counter Pharmacy Syringe Sales in California (PDF)

-This educational documentary for pharmacists features interviews with public health officials and with pharmacists who are currently providing non-prescription syringes to their customers.
-The video addresses questions and concerns pharmacists may have and explores the role of pharmacists in reducing the spread of HIV and viral hepatitis in their communities.
+A Fundamental Service: The California Disease Prevention Demonstration Project and nonprescription syringe sales- This educational documentary for pharmacists features interviews with public health officials and with pharmacists who have been providing nonprescription syringes to their customers.
+The video explores the role of pharmacists in reducing the spread of HIV and viral hepatitis in their communities.